bernoussama/lazyshell/README.md

    - **Anthropic Claude** - Powerful reasoning capabilities
    - **OpenAI** - GPT models including GPT-4
    - **Ollama** - Local models (no API key required)
+   - **Mistral** - Mistral AI models for code generation

 3. **Automatic Configuration**: Your preferences are saved to `~/.lazyshell/config.json` and used for future runs.

+4. **Clipboard Integration**: Generated commands are automatically copied to your clipboard for easy pasting.

 ## Configuration 🔧